meteor-useraccounts/core/Guide.md

 * username_and_email

 Any other id will be interpreted as an additional sign up field.
 In case a special field is not explicitly added, it will be automatically inserted at initialization time (with appropriate default properties).
+To customize special fields see [Remove fields](https://github.com/meteor-useraccounts/core/blob/master/Guide.md#remove-fields)

 #### Add a field